mikeroyal/Windows-11-Guide/GPU Glossary.md

    [Graphics Double Data Rate (GDDR) SDRAM](https://en.wikipedia.org/wiki/GDDR6_SDRAM#GDDR6X) is a type of synchronous graphics random-access memory (SGRAM) with a high bandwidth ("double data rate") interface designed for use in graphics cards, game consoles, and high-performance computing.

+   [GPU-Z](https://www.techpowerup.com/gpuz/) is a lightweight system utility designed to provide vital information about your video card and graphics processor.

 H